The HyperTexts

 Stand up now, Diggers all!

 The advent of industrialization in the eighteenth and early 19th centuries was accompanied by a series of protest movements and a corresponding increase in the number of topical social protest songs and ballads.
-An important example is ‘The Triumph of General Ludd,’ which built a fictional persona for the alleged leader of the early 19th century anti-technological Luddite movement in the cloth industry of the north midlands, and which made explicit reference to the Robin Hood tradition.
+An important example is ‘The Triumph of General Ludd,’ which built a fictional persona for the alleged leader of the early 19th century anti-technological Luddite movement in the cloth industry of the northern midlands, and which made explicit reference to the Robin Hood tradition.
 A surprising English folk hero immortalized in song is Napoleon Bonaparte, the military figure most often the subject of popular ballads, many of them treating him as the champion of the common working man in songs such as the "Bonny Bunch of Roses" and "Napoleon’s Dream."
 As labour became more organized, songs were used as anthems and propaganda: for miners with songs like "The Black Leg Miner", and for factory workers with songs like "The Factory Bell."
-In the 1980s the anarchist rock band Chumbawamba recorded several versions of traditional English protest songs as English Rebel Songs 1381-1914.
+(In the 1980s the anarchist rock band Chumbawamba recorded several versions of traditional English protest songs as English Rebel Songs 1381-1914.)

-Colin Irwin, a journalist for The Guardian, believes the modern British protest movement started in 1958 when the Campaign for Nuclear Disarmament (CND) organized a 53-mile march from Trafalgar Square to Aldermaston, to protest Britain's participation in the arms race and recent testing of the H-bomb.
-The protest "fired up young musicians to write campaigning new songs to argue the case against the bomb and whip up support along the way.
-Suddenly many of those in skiffle groups playing American songs were changing course and writing fierce topical songs to back direct action."
-A song composed for the march, "The H-Bomb's Thunder", set the words of a poem by novelist John Brunner to the tune of "Miner's Lifeguard":
+Colin Irwin, a journalist for The Guardian, believes the modern British protest movement started in 1958 when the Campaign for Nuclear Disarmament (CND) organized a 53-mile march from Trafalgar Square to Aldermaston, to protest Britain's participation in the arms race and testing of the H-bomb.
+A song composed for the march, "The H-Bomb's Thunder," set the words of a poem by novelist John Brunner to the tune of "Miner's Lifeguard":

 Men and women, stand together